danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 ##### Cons

 - Experienced to be poorly managed
-- Server logs is disproportionately priced = too expensive for this project
+- Server logs are disproportionately priced.
+They are too expensive for this project.
+This prevents us from debugging many problems ourselves.
 - We don't have access to the server
 - The wait time for support can be long and incorrect.
 - Server might be (was in our case) misconfigured